-The relationship runs the other way too, Mathematics has helped formalise the study of logical argument that lies at the base of all good philosophy.
-So it is no surprise that some of the greatest philosophers (for example, Descartes, Leibniz, Frege and Russell) have been mathematicians too.
+The relationship between philosophy and mathematics runs both ways: mathematics has helped formalise the study of logical argument that lies at the base of all good philosophy.
+So, it is no surprise that some of the greatest philosophers (eg Descartes, Leibniz, Frege, and Russell) have been mathematicians too.

 Programme in detail

-Please note: not all mathematics modules are listed and you will take mathematics modules in each year.
+Please note: not all mathematics modules are listed and you will be required to take mathematics modules in each year.